geanes/kidstats/inst/ksapp/www/md/statistics.md

 Downloadable reports are available in Word and HTML format.
 The pertinenet information, though not all of it, is provided in the reports.
 <br><br>

-__Please note:__
-<br><br>
-1. When the subadults are younger, univariate models using diaphyseal lengths produce the narrowest prediction intervals.
-In contrast, when the subadults are older, multivariate models using numerous (or all available) measurements produce the narrowest prediction intervals.
-MARS will choose the best fit model (whether it is univariate or multivariate) based on least squares.
-<br><br>
-2. Incorporating as many measurements as possible for the sex estimation portion will yield the highest correct classification accuracies in sex estimation.
-Univariate models, and even single element bone models, yield fairly impractical results (Stull, 2013).

-<br><br>

 ---

 ### Multivariate Adaptive Regression Splines (MARS)